yogeshhegde/processor-sdk-doc/source/linux/Overview/Processor_SDK_Linux_Getting_Started_Guide.rst

    to go and what is supported out of the box with the SDK.

    There are many, many ways to get access to a Linux host.
-We simply can’t validate all possibilities and iterations, therefore we focus on validating using `Ubuntu <http://www.ubuntu.com/>`__ as the host Linux distribution, running natively.
+We simply can't validate all possibilities and iterations, therefore we focus on validating using `Ubuntu <http://www.ubuntu.com/>`__ as the host Linux distribution, running natively.
 We validate the Long-term Support (LTS) versions of Ubuntu at the time of a SDK release.